When Designers start to feel replaceable

 A perspective on short-term efficiency vs. long-term health, and the simple truth that a company’s greatest asset is still its people.

 A few years ago, I sat in a meeting where a designer was described simply as “headcount.”
-Not by name.
-Not by their contribution.
-Just a number on a spreadsheet.
+Not by name, not by their contribution, just a number on a spreadsheet.

 The human side of design